zycalice/personal-page-md/docs/about.md

 Trust and Safety.

 My overall [experiences](https://zycalice.github.io/experience/) mainly centered around statistics and law, which in my opinion helps us to discover truth.
-Recently I have further developed a deeper interest in mathematics and causal inference.
+Recently I have further developed a deeper interest in mathematics and causality.

 # Projects
 In the past I have done some interesting [class